 Key Stage 4

 We begin the GCSE syllabus in Year 9 following the OCR B Geography specification.
-As part of this we complete two days compulsory fieldwork in Year 10, one day studying an urban issue in the Shepherds Bush area and another studying fluvial processes on the River Chess in Buckinghamshire (cost approx. £30).
+As part of this we complete two days compulsory fieldwork in Year 10, one day studying an urban issue in Stratford area and another studying fluvial processes in Epping Forest.
 These days are crucial in preparing the students for the three terminal examinations, taken at the end of Year 11, which include fieldwork and geographical skills questions which sit alongside the core course content questions.

 Key Stage 5

-At Key Stage 5 students follow the Edexcel B course at A Level.
+At Key Stage 5 students follow the Edexcel course at A Level.
 In the first year of the course we study Coastal Landscapes and Change, Tectonic Processes and Hazards, Regenerating Places and Globalisation.
-This includes a residential fieldtrip to the Slapton Ley Field Studies Centre in October (approx. cost £300) to study Coastal processes, whilst urban fieldwork takes place at various times of the year looking at urban regeneration at a number of sites in London.
+This includes a residential fieldtrip to the Slapton Ley Field Studies Centre in June (approx. cost £300) to study Coastal processes.
+Urban fieldwork takes place at various times of the year looking at urban regeneration at a number of sites in London, including Canary Wharf.

 In the second year of the course we cover the A Level topics of the Carbon Cycle and Energy Security, the Water Cycle and Security, Superpower Geographies and Health, Human Rights & Intervention.

-The course is assessed through three terminal examinations at the end of Year 13 and provides students with an in-depth holistic understanding of the dynamic world of today and the challenges we face this coming century.
+The course is assessed through three terminal examinations at the end of Year 13, as well as a 4000 word piece of written coursework based upon a Geographical enquiry of their choice.
+The course provides students with an in-depth holistic understanding of the dynamic world of today and the challenges we face this coming century.
 Furthermore, the extended writing and analytical skills learnt throughout the course embed many skills sought for by employers and universities.